Ridley Scott's unrealised projects

-During his long career, English film director Ridley Scott has worked on a number of projects that never progressed beyond the pre-production stage under his direction.
-Some of these projects fell into development hell or were officially canceled.
+During his long career, British film director Ridley Scott has worked on a number of projects that never progressed beyond the pre-production stage under his direction.
+Some of these projects fell into development hell or were officially cancelled.

 1970s

+City Boy

+When asked in an interview if he would ever make a film centered around children as main characters, Scott answered that he had once tried early on to adapt Herman Wouk's 1948 book City Boy: The Adventures of Herbie Bookbinder to film.
+He described the story as centering on "three children; a very pretty little girl, a child who's very plain, a child who's very handsome.
+It's this constant circle, as the girl plays these two kids for her affection."
+Scott planned to use 1970's "The Only Living Boy in New York" by Simon & Garfunkel as the title song.
+However, as of 2025, he said he was no longer interested in making the film, comparing it to The Adventures of Tom Sawyer in terms of being outdated.

 Castle Accident

 Scott's first attempt at a feature film was a medieval-set horror script Castle Accident which he collaborated with writer John Edwards on.
 Scott was hired to direct by producer Robert Stigwood and the film was set to star the three Bee Gees.
 Though it never came together, Scott would later sign on to helm a musical biopic of the groups' lives.

 Ronnie and Leo

 After he couldn't find funding for Castle Accident, Scott turned to a "violent" Canadian black comedy/heist thriller script he wrote called Ronnie and Leo that was to have starred Michael York and Ernest Borgnine.
 The film was close to being made with nearly $1.7 million in financing, but it never come to fruition.